-- i.
-Select the target for which you want to enable CHAP under the iSCSI module.
-Click on the Clients/initiators sub-module. - ii.
-In the Summary section, select Enforced in the CHAP authentication policy drop-down. - iii.
-The Authentication type will be one-way by default. - iv.
-Click Apply.
+- 1. Select the target for which you want to enable CHAP under the iSCSI module.
+Click on the Clients/initiators sub-module. - 2.
+Under the Summary section, select Enforced in the CHAP authentication policy drop-down. - 3.
+The Authentication type will be one-way by default. - 4.
+Click Apply. - 5.

-- v.
 Now, in the Add a Client section, enter the IQN name of the Initiator.
 Enter a CHAP secret key for the target.
 This will enable one-way CHAP authentication.
-Initiators trying to access the target will have to use the same key to login. - vi.
-Click Save Client settings. - vii.
+Initiators trying to access the target will have to use the same key to login. - 6.
+Click Save Client settings. - 7.
 The newly added initiator will be listed in the Clients section.
-To change the CHAP secret key, select the client entry in the list and then in the CHAP authentication section, enter the new secret key. - viii.
-To enable Mutual CHAP authentication, go to the Summary section and in the Authentication type drop-down, select Mutual (Client+Target).
+To change the CHAP secret key, select the client entry in the list and then in the CHAP authentication section, enter the new secret key. - 8.
+To enable Mutual CHAP authentication, go to the Summary section, and in the Authentication type drop-down, select Mutual (Client+Target).
 This will enable the password field.
-Enter a secret key which will used by the iSCSI initiator to authenticate the target. - ix.
+Enter a secret key which will be used by the iSCSI initiator to authenticate the target. - 9.
 Click Apply.

-Note: For instructions on how to access an iSCSI target with CHAP authentication please refer to 7.6 iSCSI Initiator section.
+Note: For instructions on how to access an iSCSI target with CHAP authentication, refer to the iSCSI Initiator section.